-SPA 334 Latin American Civilization Three credit hours
+SPA 334 Latin American Civilization

 Introduction to the history, art, and social institutions from Colonial times through the Twentieth Century as primary forces in the development of Latin American culture.
 Conducted in Spanish.
 Prerequisite: SPA 232 or permission of instructor.